alanmossinger/forecast-to-dispatch/README.md

 # Forecast-to-Dispatch

-**A machine-learning system that forecasts wholesale power prices and dispatches a grid-scale battery to capture 86% of the theoretically available revenue — on real ERCOT data, measured honestly.**
+**A machine-learning system that forecasts wholesale power prices and dispatches a grid-scale battery to capture 86% of the theoretically available revenue — on real ERCOT data, measured.**

 Real ERCOT market data.
 Real trained models.
 Every dollar settled at the prices that actually happened — never at the forecast that made them look good.